American Waltham Watch Co., Waltham, MA

 The Story of the Waltham Watch, with Retail Selling Prices, Waltham Watch Coompany, Waltham Mass., 1923.

-1 After 1906-1908 watches adjusted to 3 positions were only accepted for service on a limited nunber of railroads, most had raised the minimum requirement to 5 positons.
+1 After 1906-1908 17-jewel watches adjusted to 3 positions were often advertised for electric railway service, they were only accepted for service on a limited number of railroads, most major railroads and some interurban electric railways had raised the minimum requirement to 5 positons for new watches entering service.

 2 The Riverside name was subsiquently applied to Waltham's 16-size 21-jewels grade No. 1621 which lacked a patent micrometric regulator and was only adjusted to temperature, it did not meet the published requirements of the major railroads.